Nashville Area Spraygrounds Are FREE Water Parks & Fun For All Ages!

 Spraygrounds are typically automated and use nozzles and shower-type heads to distribute the water.
 They sometimes include interactive features, as well.
 For example, some sprays can be activated by users touching a button which begins a computerized water sequence.

-I've seen them in other cities before.
-But I think I was first introduced to them at Sea World, Disney's Magic Kingdom, and places like that.
+I have seen them in other cities before — like Atlanta’s Centennial Fountain — but I think I was first introduced to them at Sea World, Disney’s Magic Kingdom, and places like that.

 Until recently, I didn't realize they were actually meant to be played in and enjoyed by people of all ages.